This post may contain affiliate links. Read my full disclosure policy.

-Khao Soi is a rich fragrant Coconut Curry Noodle Soup that hails from Northern Thailand.
-This FAST, FLAVORFUL & EASY version can be made with w/ either shrimp, crispy tofu or chicken!
+This Khao Soi recipe is rich, fragrant and delicious!
+It’s a Coconut Curry Noodle Soup that hails from Northern Thailand and can be made with chicken, shrimp, tofu, or our crispy tofu.
 Vegan-adaptable, GF.
-Video!
+Watch the Video!

-This 15-Minute Thai Coconut Curry Noodle Soup is called Khao Soi, and hails from the Northern part of Thailand (Chiang Mai) where the weather stays a bit cooler.
-It’s a godsend when time is short, or you are feeling a bit lazy, yet you crave something warm, rich and spicy.
+This Thai Coconut Curry Noodle Soup recipe (called Khao Soi) hails from Northern Thailand (Chiang Mai) where the weather stays a bit cooler.
+It’s a godsend when time is short or you are feeling a bit lazy, yet you crave something warm, rich, and spicy.

 The coconut broth is fragrant and rich, coating the noodles well.
-And once the flavorful base is made, what you put in the soup is very adaptable.
-Today I’ve added prawns – but it’s delicious with crispy tofu or chicken too, or even just veggies.
+And once the flavorful coconut soup base is made, what you put in the soup is up to you!

 Ingredients in Khao Soi